Data-Science-in-Mechanical-Engineering/rddc/README.md

 # Robust Direct Data-Driven Control for Probabilistic Systems

-This repository contains the supplementary code for the paper "Robust Direct Data-Driven Control for Probabilistic Systems" A preprint of the paper can be found on [arXiv](https://arxiv.org/abs/2306.16973).
+This repository contains the supplementary code for the paper "Robust Direct Data-Driven Control for Probabilistic Systems".

+A preprint of the paper can be found on [arXiv](https://arxiv.org/abs/2306.16973).

 ## Abstract